 • Ask for the hiring manager’s response to your subsequent negotiations and your conditional statements

-How to Format a Job Proposal Counter Offer Letter
+Job Proposal Counter Offer Letter format

 The general outline of your job proposal counter letter should ideally follow the same format as a traditional business letter for best results.
 Be sure to include the date, name, and work address of the individual with whom you wish to negotiate along with a professional greeting as well.